Missoula Robotics

 Who We Are

 Missoula Robotics is a group of about 50 ambitious Missoula County high school students and 10 adult mentors with a diverse set of backgrounds and skills.
 We are passionate about learning and teaching STEM through FIRST®.
-FRC combines the excitement of sports with the rigors of science and technology.
-Western Montana is our home, and we are committed to expanding FIRST programs in our state.
+FIRST combines the excitement of sports with the rigors of science and technology.
+We host one of only two FIRST Robotics Challenge teams in Montana - something we hope to change very soon by expanding the program throughout the state.

 What We Do

-Each FRC season, our team develops a unique robot from concept through competition.
+Split across two FIRST Tech Challenge (FTC) and one FIRST Robotics Challenge (FRC) team our students develop unique robots from concept through competition.
 In 2023, for the first time in team history, we traveled to two regional competitions in Grand Forks, ND and Nampa, ID.
-Our goal is to qualify for the FRC World Championship in Houston, TX.
 The Missoula Robotics Team is a nonprofit program and a school activity open to students from all local high schools and homeschoolers.

 Hands-on Skills

 By building a robot from scratch, students gain valuable hands-on experience in fields like computer programming, engineering, computer-aided design (CAD), fabrication, and welding.
 Through team outreach and fundraising members learn skills in business, marketing, photography, film, graphic design, and public speaking.
-FRC also teaches analytical and collaborative skills such as data analysis, problem solving, project management, communication, and leadership.
+FIRST programs also teach analytical and collaborative skills such as data analysis, problem solving, project management, communication, and leadership.

 Workforce Development

-As Montana businesses struggle to fill tech positions, the Missoula Robotics Team guides young people into STEM-related fields and skilled trades.
-Some MRT students have landed internships with local companies while still in high school.
+As Montana businesses struggle to fill tech positions, Missoula Robotics guides young people into STEM-related fields and skilled trades.
+Some Missoula Robotics students have landed internships with local companies while still in high school.
 Since our launch in 2009, many team members have gone on to pursue careers as mechanics, architects, programmers, and engineers for companies like Boeing, Microsoft, and Cushing Terrell.

 Community Service

-MRT also mentors younger students in other FIRST programs like FIRST LEGO League for upper elementary and middle school, and community groups like the Cub Scouts and the YMCA.
+We believe strongly in giving back to our community, which is why Missoula Robotics also mentors students in other FIRST programs like FIRST LEGO League for upper elementary and middle school, and community groups like the Cub Scouts and the YMCA.
 The team volunteers in the community with organizations like the Missoula Food Bank.
 We also engage in outreach to interest non traditional and diverse students in the program who might not find robotics on their own.

 More Than Robots

-In addition to building technical skills, students gain lifelong values taught by FIRST, such as teamwork, gracious professionalism and coopertition (cooperation among competitors).
-Students learn to work together as diverse individuals, each pulling their weight for the common good of the team and our state.
+In addition to building technical skills, students gain lifelong values taught by FIRST, such as teamwork, gracious professionalism and coopertition (cooperation amongst competitors).
+Students learn to work together as diverse individuals, each using their unique skills to work towards a common goal.